Kometa-Team/Kometa/docs/files/builders/trakt.md

 collections:
   My Favourite Movies:
     sync_to_trakt_list: myfilms
-    # trakt_list: https://trakt.tv/users/plexmetamanager/lists/myfilms  OPTIONAL TWO-WAY SYNC
+    # trakt_list: https://trakt.tv/users/k0meta/lists/myfilms  OPTIONAL TWO-WAY SYNC
     plex_search:
       any:
         rating.gte: 8
         sort_by: user_rating.desc
 ```

-In this example, PMM will generate a Plex collection with any films that I have rated 8.0 or above (using the `plex_search`).
+In this example, Kometa will generate a Plex collection with any films that I have rated 8.0 or above (using the
+`plex_search`).
 The `sync_to_trakt_list` will take those films and then sync them to my `myfilms` Trakt list.

 I can optionally also enable the `trakt_list` to create a two-way sync between Plex and Trakt.
-This allows me to add films to the Trakt list that I want in my Plex collection, and then sync them to Plex.
+This allows me to add
+films to the Trakt list that I want in my Plex collection, and then sync them to Plex.